 - Non-essential workers advised to stay at home and work from home. - Members of the public restricted from leaving homes and moving on the roads until 4th May 2020 except for purposes of accessing essential services such as, to buy food, for medical assistance, to go to the bank, amongst others. - As of 17th April 2020, movement of people restricted from 7pm in the evening till 6am in the morning until 4th May 2020.
 Only the police with the support of the army and certain key workers in critical services to be allowed on the road. - A list of these critical services has been published by the Public Health Commissioner.
 Additional measures include: - Closure of all shops from 6pm in the evening until 6.30am the next morning until 4th May 2020. - Closure of all shops and businesses that do not sell groceries and food. - Public gatherings which attract crowds or comprise social distancing, strictly forbidden and no permission to be granted by the police for any public gatherings.
-The ban to be lifted from 4th May 2020 and - All restrictions on the movement of people will be removed. - Religious services, including funeral services, will be able to resume following guidance from the Department of Health. - All shops will be able to stay open until 8 pm in the evening.

-The majority of services and businesses will be able to reopen.
-Construction companies can resume their work as per guidance issued by the Department of Health

-- Conduct of funeral procedures at the cemetery under strict guidelines as set out by the Department of Health. - Courts in Seychelles to resume on 1 June 2020 and will give priority to hearing urgent cases - Bilateral negotiations with Israel that would allow Seychelles to admit Israeli tourists without quarantine as part of reopening of its tourism industry ongoing and expected to be finalized by the end of May - Amended budget presented by Minister of Finance to National Assembly on 7th April 2020 as a move to reconsider and reprioritize Government spending for the year in light of the negative economic impact of the COVID-19 pandemic.
-Budget also caters for economic and social support that the Government intends to provide to private sector and the most vulnerable people over a defined period of time. - On 8 April 2020, Central Bank of Seychelles Governor announced the disbursement of US\$10 million out of the country's international reserves of US\$591 million to assist the domestic market. - The government announced measures to subsidize wages for companies facing distress caused by COVID-19 - On 20 March 2020, Government announced reduction of loan repayments for six months. - Tax payments due in March postponed until September. - The Central Bank of Seychelles (CBS) reduced the policy rate by 100 bps to 4 percent on March 23. - Central Bank provided a credit facility of approximately US\$36 million to assist commercial banks with emergency relief measures to assist businesses and individuals struggling with the financial impact of the pandemic. - A limited credit provided to government by the Central Bank up to SCR 500 million (US\$30 million).
-In addition, credit line facility worth SCR500 million (\$28 million) set up for small businesses and accessible through commercial banks as well as Seychelles Credit Union and the Development Bank of Seychelles (DBS) - Maturity of credit to commercial banks extended to 3 years. - Measures aiming to Facilitate the Cross-border Movement of Relief and Essential Supplies include: Fast tracking the processing and release of urgent medical cargo and relief supplies through simplified procedures; Accepting scanned copy of preferential certificate of origin during the COVD 19 pandemic subject to the original copy being submitted once the crisis is over; Taking deposit for the

-- release of consignment benefitting from preferential treatment but unsupported by preferential certificate of origin because of lock down from exporting countries. - The Port is operational with Customs staff working to ensure that import and export procedures are completed in a timely manner with priority given to consignment directly related to the COVID 19 pandemic. - Encouraging declarant to use pre-payment account and pre-lodgment (prearrival declaration)
+The ban to be lifted from 4th May 2020. - All restrictions on the movement of people will be removed. - Religious services, including funeral services, will be able to resume following guidance from the Department of Health. - All shops will be able to stay open until 8 pm in the evening. - The majority of services and businesses will be able to reopen.
+Construction companies can resume their work as per guidance issued by the Department of Health - Conduct of funeral procedures at the cemetery under strict guidelines as set out by the Department of Health. - Courts in Seychelles resumed on 1 June 2020 and gives priority to hearing urgent cases. - Three islands that include Cousine Island, Fregate Island and North Island authorized to resume tourist activities. - On 8 April 2020, Central Bank of Seychelles Governor announced the disbursement of US\$10 million out of the country's international reserves of US\$591 million to assist the domestic market. - The government announced measures to subsidize wages for companies facing distress caused by COVID-19 - On 20 March 2020, Government announced reduction of loan repayments for six months. - Tax payments due in March postponed until September. - The Central Bank of Seychelles (CBS) reduced the policy rate by 100 bps to 4 percent on March 23. - Central Bank provided a credit facility of approximately US\$36 million to assist commercial banks with emergency relief measures to assist businesses and individuals struggling with the financial impact of the pandemic. - A limited credit provided to government by the Central Bank up to SCR 500 million (US\$30 million).
+In addition, credit line facility worth SCR500 million (\$28 million) set up for small businesses and accessible through commercial banks as well as Seychelles Credit Union and the Development Bank of Seychelles (DBS) - Maturity of credit to commercial banks extended to 3 years. - Measures aiming to Facilitate the Cross-border Movement of Relief and Essential Supplies include: Fast tracking the processing and release of urgent medical cargo and relief supplies through simplified procedures; Accepting scanned copy of preferential certificate of origin during the COVD 19 pandemic subject to the original copy being submitted once the crisis is over; Taking deposit for the release of consignment benefitting from preferential treatment but unsupported by preferential certificate of origin because of lock down from exporting countries. - The Port is operational with Customs staff working to ensure that import and export procedures are completed in a timely manner with priority given to consignment directly related to the COVID 19 pandemic. - Encouraging declarant to use pre-payment account and pre-lodgment (prearrival declaration)